Back to blog

 If You Are on Angular 20

 No immediate action needed.
-You are on the actively supported version.
+Angular 20 is in LTS through November 2026.
 Focus on staying current with the release cadence and adopting modern patterns like Angular Signals.

 The Version Upgrade Is Not the Hard Part